Minnesota Wildflowers

 Detailed Information

-Flower: Flower shape: irregular tubular Cluster type: raceme
+Flower: Flower shape: irregular Flower shape: tubular Cluster type: raceme

-Leaves and stems: Leaf attachment: alternate Leaf type: compound lobed
+Leaves and stems: Leaf attachment: alternate Leaf type: compound Leaf type: lobed

-[photo of leaves] Leaves are to 3 inches long, deeply divided into 3 parts with lobes further divided into narrow, pointed segments, giving them a feathery appearance.
-Multiple stems from the base grow prostrate with the branches ascending.
-Leaves and stems are hairless, covered by a waxy bloom.
+[photo of leaves] Leaves are to 3 inches long, 3 times pinnately compound, leaflets deeply divided with lobes further divided into narrowly elliptic, pointed segments, giving them a feathery appearance.
+Surfaces are hairless, covered by a waxy bloom that often gives a blue-green or gray-green cast.
+Stems are multiple from the base, prostrate with the branches ascending, hairless, weakly angled, and light green to reddish.

-[photo of fruit] Fruit is a pod about ¾ inch long, slender to stout, initially straight typically curling up as the shiny black seeds ripen.
+[photo of fruit] Fruit is a pod-like capsule about ¾ inch long, slender to stout, widely spreading to hanging, initially straight typically curling up as the shiny black seeds ripen.

 Notes:

-The pods resemble those of members of the pea family, but this species is a relative of Dutchman's Breeches.
-Golden Corydalis is similar to another native yellow corydalis, Slender Fumewort (Corydalis micrantha), a more southern species, but their ranges do overlap.
-The C. micrantha primary flower clusters typically exceed the height of the uppermost leaves, the upper crest of the flower is smaller and less ruffled and its seed pods are straight.
-There are 2 varieties of C. aurea, var. aurea is found in Minnesota with var. occidentalis found farther south and west.
+The pod-like fruits resemble those of members of the pea family, but this species is a relative of Dutchman's Breeches.
+Golden Corydalis is similar to another native yellow corydalis, Slender Fumewort (Corydalis micrantha), which has primary flower clusters typically exceeding the height of the uppermost leaves, slightly smaller flowers (½ inch or less), its capsules are mostly erect and straight, seeds are smaller, and plants often have cleistogamous (petal-less, self-pollinating) flowers.
+While their ranges overlap some, Slender Fumewort is uncommon and scattered in the southern third of the state, where Golden Corydalis is more common and present in most counties except in the southwest and south central part of the state.
+There are 2 subspecies of C. aurea: subsp. aurea is found in Minnesota and described above, subsp. occidentalis is found farther south and west, has erect fruits, a narrow ring around the edge of seeds, and racemes generally exceeding the leaves.

 • Prairie Restorations - Bringing people together with the land